The shape distribution of superclusters in SDSS DR 12: Studying supercluster morphology using Shapefinders

 In Figure~\ref{fig:Flat_SF_Dth5_v}, we plot the Shapefinders against the volume of superclusters, divided into 8 bins.
 We show the volume-averaged Shapefinders in each bin (i.e. average of Shapefinders of \scls in each bin weighted by their volumes).
 Error bars represent the standard deviation (scatter) of the respective quantities in each bin.
 We clearly see that smaller \scls are mostly spherical with $T \approx B \approx L$ (therefore, $P \approx 0 \approx F$).
 On the other hand, as we move to the larger volume bins we find from the left panel that `length' rises much more rapidly than the other two Shapefinders, $L \gg T \approx B$.
-This consequently results in `filamentarity' rising much more rapidly than the `planarity'.
-Therefore, the larger \scls are mostly more filamentary ($L \gg T \approx B$ which leads to $F > P$).
-We also notice that the larger \scls tend to be slightly more multiply connected compared to the smaller ones as demonstrated by the (volume-averaged) genus curve in the right panel.
+This consequently results in steeper rise in the `filamentarity' as compared to the `planarity', as evident in the right panel.
+Therefore, the larger \scls are quite filamentary ($L \gg T \approx B$ which leads to $F > P$).
+We also notice that larger \scls tend to be slightly more multiply connected compared to the smaller ones as demonstrated by the (volume-averaged) genus curve in the right panel.

+As mentioned above in the end of the Section \ref{sec:fixed_dth}, the largest supercluster in our catalog (with fixed $\dth=5.0$), Scl No. 197 (shown in the rightmost panel of Figure \ref{fig:vis_scls_g0}), corresponds to the Sloan Great Wall.
+Similarly we identify the Scl No. 651 as another famous supercluster, the Corona Borealis supercluster.
+We find that both these large superclusters are quite filamentary with $(P,F)=(0.11, 0.69)$ and $(0.10,0.58)$ for the Scl No. 197 and 651 respectively.
+These numbers, as well as our overall assessments of the shape of the SGW and CB superclusters (using the SURFGEN2 algorithm) are consistent with the previous findings in the literature \citep{Einasto:2011zc} based on SDSS DR7 data.
+The slight difference in the estimations of filamentarity between our and the analysis of \citet{Einasto:2011zc} can be arising from several factors, e.g. the adoption of larger smoothing scale and more refined SURFGEN2 algorithm in our work.

 The statistics of \scls having different topology shown in Figure~\ref{fig:Flat_genus}.
 On the x-axis we plot the genus value, i.e. the number of tunnels passing through each supercluster.
 The blue and orange bars respectively show the fraction of \scls having a specific genus and the fraction of supercluster-volume enclosed by them.
 One can notice that almost $\sim 98\%$ of \scls have trivial topology, $G=0$, and these \scls account for roughly $ 95\%$ of the total supercluster-volume.
 Only a small portion of \scls (just $\sim 2\%$) have non-trivial topology, $G \geq 1$, and none have $G>2$ except the one with $G=8$.